jakobzhao/geog458/readme.md

 The Student Tech Loan Program is expanding as quickly as possible.
 We announced this to undergrads as soon as it hit the airwaves, in hopes some of them who need hardware can reserve for spring quarter.
 They expect new/additional machines to arrive in April.
 STLP Website: <https://stlp.uw.edu/> (check the [Spring Announcement](https://drive.google.com/file/d/1qlbUBPdQFJt_jXS2fAOtORwNrBVtZqCb/view)).

 **GitHub:** This course material will be hosted on GitHub instead of UW Canvas.
-On this dedicated GitHub repository, you can find most of the course material, participate in group discussions by submitting GitHub issues, and creating new GitHub repositories to turn in the lab deliverables.
+On this dedicated GitHub repository, you can find most of the course material, participate in group discussions by submitting GitHub issues, and create new GitHub repositories to turn in the lab deliverables.
 By the end of this quarter, you will be more proficient in operating a cloud-based coding environment and able to host your work online as a way to gain public and peer attentions.

-**In-class discussion leadership:** You and your group mates will take at least  one in-class discussion.
+**In-class discussion leadership:** You and your group mates will lead at least one in-class discussion.
 Please work together to prepare some activities and guiding questions that will inspire and structure our discussion of the material.

-**Labs:** You need to finish all five labs by the due days.
+**Labs:** You need to finish all five labs by the due date listed.
 In order to help you work on each lab, we will walk through most of the labs in class.

-**Participation in in-class discussion:** Complete all assigned readings and get familiar with the lab instructions before class meetings, and participating in critical discussions of those readings.
+**Participation in in-class discussion:** Complete all assigned readings and get familiar with the lab instructions before class meetings, and actively participate in critical discussions of those readings.

 ~~**Final Collaborative Project:** During the quarter, you will work with your group members to work on a collaborative project.
 During the final week, you will present your final project in class.
 The requriement for the final project will be published soon.~~

-**Individual Final Project:** Considering the difficulty of working as a team when you cannot meet each other in person, I decide to change the final collaborative project as individual base.
+**Individual Final Project:** Considering the difficulty of working as a team when you cannot meet each other in person, I have decided to change the final collaborative project as individual base.
 And this final project will extend the lab 05.
 Thus, the lab 05 will be converted to a final indvidual project, you only need to submit this final project at the end of this quarter and you do not need to submit the lab 5.

 **Essay:** Each student will complete an essay that engages with the readings and the course themes, along with additional readings that you bring into conversation with the assigned course readings.
 You are aiming for ~~10 pages (double-spaced)~~ **no less than 1500 words** coalescing around ideas and readings from this quarter.
 Essay is due no later than the end of **Week 10**.